AmraniCh/ftp-filemanager/README.md

 ## Concepts

-This project is a full stack project, a lot of things is covered here either in front end or backend part, however the project covered this web programming techniques :
+This is a full stack project, a lot of things covered here either in front end or backend part, however the project covered this web programming techniques :

 * Design UI/UX
     * This project is designed taking into consideration the UI/UX approach, you can check the design muckop in [behance](https://www.behance.net/gallery/104400253/FTP-Client-web-application).